ayush-4-gupta/Chat_app/README.md

-a chtapp using gemini api key
+A chtapp using gemini api key.